18 SOAP Note Examples and Templates 2025

 How do I document client progress over time?

 Reference previous notes, mention changes in symptoms or behaviors, use objective measures, and compare current status to treatment goals.
+This creates a clear narrative of the treatment journey.

 What if a client requests to see their SOAP notes?